 - 1 tablespoon olive oil

-Remove and allow the butternut squash to cool before handling.
-Scoop the softened squash purée into a bowl.
+- Remove and allow the butternut squash to cool before handling.
+Scoop the softened squash purée into a large bowl.
 Toss the rind.

-Remove to a plate and serve with sweet chili sauce.
+- Transfer to a serving dish and serve with sweet chili sauce.